JamesEnglish1028/MARC-TO-KBART-CONVERTER/README.md

 ---

+## API Integration Notes (as of v1.1.0)

+- The app now supports all fields returned by the backend API at `/api/convert?format=json`.
+- The table and TSV export will include all columns present in the backend JSON response, including new or custom fields.
+- The backend response fields include (but are not limited to):
+  - title_id, publication_title, title_url, first_author, online_identifier, publisher_name, publication_type, date_monograph_published_online, first_editor, access_type, source_id, source_id_type
+- The frontend automatically adapts to new fields added by the backend.

+---

 ## Previous browser-based MARC parsing

 > **Note:** All browser-based MARC parsing code and dependencies have been removed.
 All MARC21/MARCXML parsing is now handled by the backend for reliability and scalability.